Land and Water Trail Development in Pennsylvania

 Top 10 Trail Gaps in Pennsylvania

-connect contiguous open miles of trails
+Will connect contiguous open miles of trails

 Require construction or rehabilitation of major infrastructure

 Have a large funding need, generally over $1,000,000

 Pennsylvania’s Major Greenways

 The purpose of identifying and mapping these corridors is to inform and guide greenway and open space planners, as well as focus trail development efforts in these corridors.

 They represent the major “arteries” of the developing statewide greenway system, which includes land and water trails.

 Pennsylvania’s Water Trails

 Pennsylvania’s water trail network includes 28 designated water trails spanning more than 2,300 miles of recreation opportunity.

 To encourage the creation of the water trail system, and provide support to the diverse managers of designated water trails, the Pennsylvania Water Trail Partnership was formed during 2008.
 The partnership includes:

 The partnership provides financial and technical assistance to water trail managers, and offers a statewide process for

-for water trail
+water trail designation.

 Annual Trails Reports

-Annual reports document the accomplishments of Pennsylvania’s trail groups and illustrate the dedication of many trail planners, builders, volunteers, funders, and advocates to advancing the goal of having a trail within 15 minutes of every citizen.
+Annual reports document the accomplishments of Pennsylvania’s trail groups and illustrate the dedication of many trail planners, builders, volunteers, funders, and advocates to advancing the goal of having a trail within 10 minutes of every citizen.